Jacob Meyers Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

+- The pitching staff for the Guardians has a collective eight K/9, the third-worst in the league.

-- The Guardians have a 3.87 team ERA that ranks sixth among all MLB pitching staffs.
+- The Guardians' 3.86 team ERA ranks seventh among all MLB pitching staffs.

-- The Guardians surrender the second-fewest home runs in baseball (109 total, one per game).
+- Guardians pitchers combine to give up the second-fewest home runs in baseball (109 total, one per game).

-- Williams (1-2) gets the starting nod for the Guardians in his eighth start of the season.
-He has a 3.35 ERA in 37 2/3 innings pitched, with 31 strikeouts.
+- Bibee makes the start for the Guardians, his 17th of the season.
+He is 7-2 with a 3.11 ERA and 91 strikeouts in 89 2/3 innings pitched.

-- His last appearance was on Wednesday against the Kansas City Royals, when the right-hander tossed four scoreless innings while allowing three hits.
+- In his last outing on Friday against the Chicago White Sox, the righty tossed 6 2/3 innings, giving up three earned runs while surrendering six hits.

-- In seven games this season, the 24-year-old has an ERA of 3.35, with 7.4 strikeouts per nine innings.
-Opponents are hitting .234 against him.
+- The 24-year-old has put up an ERA of 3.11, with 9.1 strikeouts per nine innings, in 16 games this season.
+Opponents are hitting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.